 After breakfast, transfer to Tirana, Albania.
 In the Albanian capital, we visit the National History Museum to learn about Albania's turbulent history before and after World War II, along with the country's post-war difficulties under the Communist regime.
-The city was founded in 1614 by Sulejman Pasha, who was drawn here for the location, at the crossroads of caravan routes, and flourished until the 19th century, when the death of the founder’s grand-nephew, Kaplan Pasha, left the city under the control of the megalomaniac, Esat Toptani.
-It was until Tirana was named the capital of Albania in 1920, that it began to thrive again.
+The city was founded in 1614 by Sulejman Pasha, who was drawn here for the location, at the crossroads of caravan routes and flourished until the 19th century, when the death of the founder’s grand-nephew, Kaplan Pasha, left the city under the control of the megalomaniac, Esat Toptani.
+It was until Tirana was named the capital of Albania in 1920 that it began to thrive again.
 Today, mud-brick houses and cobbled alleyways have largely been replaced by modern architecture and wide paved streets, hills have been reforested and inviting parks created, and the gray facades that characterized the Communist regime now exude a jumble of bright colours.
 Lunch in a restaurant on your own.
 Then, we take the Enver Hoxha’s bunkers tour in the afternoon, once an underground complex of rooms of the communist Albanian leader and dictator.
 Back in Ohrid.

 Day 11 Ohrid – Tetovo – Skopje (172) (B, L, D)